 One of the underlying objectives of the Durham Wildcats is to help develop sport and increase levels of physical activity within the County.

-Our current senior men's basketball squad contains no fewer than three players who have lived in County Durham all of their lives.
+Our current senior men's basketball squad contains two players who have lived in County Durham all of their lives.
 We recognise the value of developing our own talent.
 We also understand the impact that our current players can have in inspiring people to remain fit, healthy and active whilst also aspiring to achieve excellence.

 Beyond anything else, we want our programmes to be sustainable and to be part of a pathway where people, no matter what their age and ability, can have fun, keep fit and achieve!

 Our Foundation programmes are broad but are all based around the following principles:

 - Wherever possible our senior players will be part of our community programmes.
 We want to provide role models at every opportunity.